Thomas Häßler: Karlsruher SC (1994–1998)

 By winning the UEFA Intertoto Cup in 1996, Karlsruhe not only qualified for the UEFA Cup but also accomplished to throw out Häßler's former club AS Roma in the second round of the tournament.
 In the first leg of the third round, Häßler scored twice in his team's 3–1 win over Brøndby IF in Copenhagen.
 However, shortly after this win Häßler received the first big injury in his career when he broke his leg in a league match against Fortuna Düsseldorf.
 Without its captain, Karlsruhe played a catastrophic second leg and was eliminated from the tournament after a 0–5 home defeat.

 Following his recovery, Häßler returned for the last two games of the season and helped his team to finish in sixth place in the 1996–97 season, securing another year of international football competition.
 In the end, once again the club failed to survive the third round.

 At the end of the 1997–98 season, the club's situation had worsened significantly.
 For the first time in his career, Häßler was confronted with a possible relegation.
 Feeling the pressure he once more showed his extraordinary skills and scored four goals in the last three games of the season.
 Despite Häßler's performances, Karlsruhe lost its last match in a dramatic season final and was relegated from the Bundesliga.

 Borussia Dortmund (1998–1999)

 Due to a contract clause, Häßler could leave Karlsruhe immediately on a free transfer.
 He decided to join Borussia Dortmund, which had won the UEFA Champions League in 1997.
-There he met the later assistant of the German national team, Michael Skibbe, then with 32 years the youngest head coach in the history of the Bundesliga.
+There he met the later assistant of the Germany national team, Michael Skibbe, then with 32 years the youngest head coach in the history of the Bundesliga.
 In the course of the season, there were some serious disputes between Häßler and Skibbe because the latter entrusted the midfield leadership to Andreas Möller.
 In the end, Häßler made only 18 appearances and never played over the full 90 minutes.